-- 1. In the Main Display, remove all layers and data sources via the Edit -> Remove -> All Layers and Data Sources menu item. - 2.
+- In the Main Display, remove all layers and data sources via the Edit -> Remove -> All Layers and Data Sources menu item. - 2.
 Create a new tab with the File -> New Display Tab -> Map Display -> One Tab menu item. - 3.
 Load in the five most recent surface hourly observations.

 - a.
 In the Data Sources tab of the Data Explorer, navigate to the Point Observations -> Plot/Contour chooser. - b.
 For Server, select adde.ssec.wisc.edu, and for Dataset select RTPTSRC. - c.
 Click Connect. - d.
 For Point Type, select SFCHOURLY Real-Time SFC Hourly. - e.
 In the Times panel, select the Relative tab.
 For Number of times, enter 5 and click Add source to create a data source of the 5 most recent times. - f.
 Click Add Source. - 4.
 Display METARS, and set the layer to be the time driver. - a.
 In the Fields panel of the Field Selector, select the Point Data field. - b.
 In the Displays panel, choose the Point Data -> Point Data Plot display type. - c.
 In the Times tab, use the dropdown menu to select Set As Time Driver. - d.
-In the Layout Model tab, select the Observations -> METAR layout model. - e.
 Click Create Display. - 5.
 Load in GOES-16 11.2um IR satellite images that match the METAR times. - a.
 In the Data sources tab of the Data Explorer, navigate to the Satellite -> Imagery chooser. - b.
-For Server, select lead.unidata.ucar.edu, and for Dataset select RTGOESR. - c.
+For Server, select adde.ssec.wisc.edu, and for Dataset select EAST. - c.
 Click Connect. - d.
-For Image Type, select CONUSC14 GOES-16 CONUS 11.2 um IR Imagery/SST/clouds/rainfall. - e.
+For Image Type, select CONUSC14 GOES-East CONUS 11.2 um IR Imagery/SST/clouds/rainfall. - e.
 In the Times panel, at the bottom of the Relative tab, select the Match Time Driver checkbox. - f.
 Click Add Source. - 6.
 Display the Temperature field of the satellite data.